Washing Arborio Rice Before Cooking: Is it Necessary?

 It is better to store it in a cool place.
 Because it contains lots of starches, it can be kept in a refrigerator for more than a week.
 If you freeze it, you can use the leftover Arborio rice within six months.
 After that, the texture of the rice may change and become hard.
 Some people even say that Arborio rice becomes more delicious when stored for an extended period because the flavor becomes richer and the texture varies from creamy to crunchy.

-See also Bomba Rice vs. Arborio Rice: What's The Difference?
+See also Bomba Rice Vs. Valencia Rice: What’s The Difference? - Rice Array

 Can Arborio Rice Be Frozen, And How Should It Be Done?